Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Kyoto (京都)

-The ancient imperial capital for over 1,000 years, meaning 'Capital City,' renowned for its classical Buddhist temples, gardens, and traditional geisha culture
+The ancient imperial capital for over 1,000 years, meaning 'Capital City,' known for Buddhist temples, gardens, and traditional geisha culture

 Osaka (大阪)